 No one on either side of the negotiation table likes protracted negotiations so the trick here is to always aim to get an outcome resolved as quickly as possible but without having to overpay.

 Stretching out the purchase negotiations or prolonging the negotiation is never a very good negotiating tactic.
 Especially when trying to secure a purchase prior to auction.
 It usually infers that the buyer hasn’t undertaken proper due diligence or is simply being indecisive.
 This creates a chance for other competing buyers to come into the fray.
 And potentially gazump you by submitting a higher offer.
-Therefore, never give your opponent or the other side on the negotiating table an inch otherwise they will always take a mile!
+Therefore, never give your negotiation opponent an inch otherwise they will always take a mile!